k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Queries Helpers

-An SQL statement can be preceded by the **EXPLAIN** keyword or by the **EXPLAIN QUERY PLAN** phrase.
-The SQL statement then behaves like a query and returns information about the SQL statement’s operations if the EXPLAIN keyword or phrase is omitted.
+An SQL statement can be preceded by either the **EXPLAIN** keyword or the **EXPLAIN QUERY PLAN** phrase.
+When used, the SQL statement behaves like a query and returns details about its operations.
+If the EXPLAIN keyword or phrase is omitted, the statement executes normally.

-**EXPLAIN** and **EXPLAIN QUERY PLAN** are intended for interactive analysis and troubleshooting only.
+**EXPLAIN** and **EXPLAIN QUERY PLAN** are intended for interactive analysis and troubleshooting purposes only.

 Example: